With this complete guide on how to grow truffles, you will be able to harvest these great little treats each year!

 3. Plant Host Trees

 When the soil is ready for planting, you will need to plant the right host trees to help the truffles thrive.
-Oak trees and filbert trees are ideal.
+Oak trees and filbert trees are ideal to support truffle growth.

 Begin planting these in your growing area.
 You do not want to start with a small amount, even if you don’t expect to grow hundreds of truffles.